 3-Day Budget Itinerary for Niue

-Ok, so with the shortest amount of time you can spend in Niue being between Friday to Monday, when the only two flights to the island arrive/depart, your three-day budget itinerary technically just turned to four!
-Nevertheless, active budget travellers can still explore much of the free coastal attractions of Niue in just three to four days.
+Ok, so with the shortest amount of time you can spend in Niue being between Friday to Monday*, when the only two flights to the island arrive/depart, your three-day budget itinerary technically just turned to four!
+Nevertheless, active budget travellers can still explore many of the free coastal attractions of Niue in just three to four days.
 That doesn’t leave much time for anything else, but this Niue budget itinerary for three days will certainly show you how to make the most of your time.

 While this itinerary is for the backpacker or budget traveller that wants to explore, see and do it all, a more relaxed agenda can be found in the What to Do for 3 Days in Niue on a Budget.